opentrng/opentrng.github.io/docs/index.md

 $ sudo apt install python3 python3-venv python3-dev
 ```

-Create a virtual environment `$ python3 -m venv .venv` activate the venv `$ source .ven/bin/activate` and install required packages with `$ pip install -r requirements.txt`.
+Create a virtual environment `python3 -m venv .venv` activate the venv `source .ven/bin/activate` and install required packages with `pip install -r requirements.txt`.
 For other Python environment or package managers (like `conda`), all required modules are listed in `requirements.txt`.

 ### HDL simulator

-You can perform VHDL simulation for **OpenTRNG** blocks using [GHDL](https://github.com/ghdl/ghdl) or other various simulators such as QuestaSim.
-Ensure that the `ghdl` command (or other simulator command) is accessible in your path.
-Testbenches for simulation and verification are written in python with [cocotb](https://www.cocotb.org).
-The generated waves (`vcd` files) can be displayed with [GTKWave](https://sourceforge.net/projects/gtkwave).
+VHDL simulation for **OpenTRNG** blocks can be performed using [GHDL](https://github.com/ghdl/ghdl) or other simulators such as QuestaSim.
+Ensure that the `ghdl` command (or the appropriate simulator command) is accessible in your system's path.
+Testbenches for simulation and verification are written in Python using [cocotb](https://www.cocotb.org).
+The generated waveforms (`vcd` files) can be visualized with [GTKWave](https://sourceforge.net/projects/gtkwave).

-If you are not using `ghdl`, please refer to the file `hardware/sim/config.mk` to configure your own simulator for all the testbenches.
+If not using `ghdl`, refer to the `config.mk` file in the `hardware/sim` directory to configure your preferred simulator for all testbenches.

 ### Hardware

-If you want to use more than just the **OpenTRNG** emulators, you will need a hardware target.
+To use more than just the **OpenTRNG** emulators, a hardware target is required.

 #### Hardware target